waggle-sensor/sage-ecr/README.md

 ```bash
 docker exec -ti sage-ecr_sage-ecr_1 /bin/ash -c 'coverage run -m pytest -v --runslow  &&  coverage report -m'
 ```

+# Building Multi-Architecture Docker Images With Buildx

+The ECR uses buildx to build multi-arch docker images.
+This requires not only that docker is installed on the host, but also:

+- Experimental mode for the docker CLI needs to be turned on (described above)
+- QEMU installed
+- binfmt, e.g. `docker run --privileged --rm tonistiigi/binfmt --install all`

 # debugging MySQL